Patania ruralis

+Description and ecology

 The wingspan is 26–40 mm.
 The forewings are pale whitish-ochreous, yellowish-tinged; a grey subcostal suffusion and connected orbicular dot; lines rather dark grey, first straight, second serrate, curved, strongly broken inwards beneath middle; a dark grey discal mark, nearly followed by a grey blotch; a grey terminal band, edge parallel to second line.
 Hindwings with colour, discal mark, and posterior markings as in forewings.
-The larva is whitish green, sides greener; dorsal line darker; head green.
+The caterpillar larva is whitish green, sides greener; dorsal line darker; head green.

-The moth flies from June to September depending on the location.

-The larvae feed on stinging nettle and are notable for their rolling locomotion.
-Scientists used the rolling behavior of the caterpillar as a model to create next-generation robots that roll.
+The larvae feed mainly on stinging nettle (Urtica dioica), as well as small nettle (U.urens).
+Less often they have been found on hops (Humulus lupulus), another member of the urticalean (nettle) clade of the Rosales.
+From the Caryophyllales, goosefoot (Chenopodium) and orache (Atriplex) have been recorded as occasional foodplants.
+They are notable for their rolling locomotion; the rolling behaviour of the caterpillar has been used as a model to create next-generation robots that roll.